astropy/astropy/docs/modeling/compound-models.rst

 not have to worry about what index that component is in (this becomes especially useful when combining multiple compound models).
-A current limitation, however, is that each component of a compound model must have a unique name--if some components have duplicate names then they can only be accessed by their integer index.
+A current limitation, however, is that each component of a compound model must have a unique name --- if some components have duplicate names then they can only be accessed by their integer index.

 Slicing also works with names.
 When using names the start and end points are